 Judith Long, MD researches the social determinants of health, and how they affect socioeconomic and racial disparities.
 Her work focuses on interventions to support behavioral change in low-income patients with chronic diseases.

-Current research focuses on interventions to reduce disparities in health using peer mentors, community health workers, and behavioral incentives among other things.
-Dr. Long has extensive experience directing clinical research trials to improve outcomes for patients with chronic diseases.
-She recently completed two randomized controlled trials (RCTs) of peer mentoring and financial incentives for adults with poorly controlled type 2 diabetes and is currently investigating the long-term effectiveness of peer mentoring and evaluating whether former mentees can be trained to be effective peer mentors.
-A soon to be complete PCORI grant evaluates a community health worker program for patients with multiple conditions.
+Dr. Long has extensive experience directing clinical research trials to improve outcomes for vulnerable patients with chronic diseases.
+She has completed two randomized controlled trials (RCTs) of peer mentoring and financial incentives for adults with poorly controlled type 2 diabetes and a third investigating the long-term effectiveness of peer mentoring and evaluating whether former mentees can be trained to be effective peer mentors.
+A recent PCORI funded RCT evaluates a community health worker program (IMPaCT) for patients with multiple conditions.
 This is the 3rd RCT evaluating IMPaCT in different setting.

-Dr. Long is also actively engaged in the training of health services and policy researchers at the University of Pennsylvania.
-She is a former Director of a HRSA T32, the Penn RWJ Clinical Scholars Program, National Clinician Scholars Program (NCSP) and Masters Director and as such has extensive experience mentoring research fellows and junior faculty.
-She is currently an active mentor of several K-Awards.
+Dr. Long is also actively engaged in training health services and policy researchers.
+She is a former Director of a HRSA T32, the Penn RWJ Clinical Scholars Program, the Penn National Clinician Scholars Program and the Penn Masters of Science in Health Policy Research.
+She has extensive experience mentoring fellows and junior faculty and is currently an active mentor of several K-Awards.